Upon the Magic Roads: Plot

-On his return, John comes to the girl in the tower and asks her to marry him.
-The King's guards break into the bedchamber and place John under arrest for attempted kidnapping.
-The king is ready to get married, but the bride asks him to rejuvenate himself according to his grandmother's recipe by bathing in cauldrons of boiling water, ice water and boiling milk.
+On his return, John comes to the girl in the tower and asks her to marry him, not knowing that he's being watched.
+The King's guards break into the bedchamber and place John under arrest for attempted kidnapping whereas Foal is shot on the wing by the king.
+The king is ready to get married, but his bride asks him to rejuvenate himself according to her grandmother's recipe by bathing in cauldrons of boiling water, ice water, and boiling milk.
 The Sleeping Bag advises to test the cauldrons on John before the execution.
-At night, the girl tells the Foal that in the first cauldron it is necessary to throw her grandmother's ring, in the second — the feather of the Firebird, and in the third - the flower of life and death that grows at the end of the world, and then John will remain alive.
-Foal goes in search of a flower.
+At night, the girl tells the Foal that in the first cauldron, it is necessary to throw her grandmother's ring, in the second — the feather of the Firebird, and in the third - the flower of life and death that grows at the end of the world, and then John will remain alive.
+Foal goes in search of the flower despite a wounded wing.
 In the morning, the King hypocritically declares that he is giving John a chance at redemption, and orders him to jump into the cauldrons.
-In the first cauldron, the girl throws her ring, and John is carried out of there safely, in the second a feather falls, and he also remains unharmed.
-At this time, the Foal finds a flower and learns from it that the one who picks it is waiting for death.
-Despite this warning, he plucks the flower to save John and manages to deliver it when John finds himself in the third cauldron.
+In the first cauldron, the girl throws her ring, and John is carried out of there safely, in the second, the Firebird's feather falls in, and he also remains unharmed.
+At this time, the Foal finds the flower and learns from it that the one who picks it is waiting for death.
+Despite this warning, he plucks the flower to save John and manages to deliver it when John finds himself inside the third cauldron.

-The renewed John appears before the maiden, and the King jumps into the first cauldron.
-A huge bubble bursts out of the cauldron, which carries away the cursing King.
-The Foal patiently waits for his death, but the King Maiden tells him that the words of the flower are a test, and if the Foal had not plucked it, he would actually have died, but now he will never die.
-The people demand a new King, and John becomes one.
-He and the King-maiden are getting married.
+The renewed John appears before the maiden, and the King jumps into the first cauldron without hesitation.
+However, a huge bubble bursts out of the cauldron, which carries the cursing King away into the sky.
+The Foal patiently waits for his death, but the Tsar Maiden reveals to him that the words of the flower were just a test, and if he hadn't plucked it, he actually would've died, but now, he never will.
+Left without a king now, John becomes the people's new ruler with the maiden at his side as his queen before they proceed to getting married.